lucapette/lucapette.github.com/_drafts/tomato-soup.markdown

 - Add the broth
 - As soon as the broth stats boiling, add the ras el hanout and salt to taste
 - Turn the heat down to a simmer
-- Cook until the soup reaches the density you like the most (I like it very dense)
+- Cook until the soup reaches the density you like the most

 ## Serving